 69021-A16.03 SAMPLE SIZE

-A16.03.01 During the first annual team inspection, the inspectors will review CAP implementing documents in accordance with Section A16.04.01 of this appendix.
-During subsequent annual inspections, the inspectors will review the licensee’s implementation of its CAP by inspecting four significant conditions adverse to quality or 10 CFR 50.55(e) reportable events and fourconditions adverse to quality.
-If the number of samples is not available, the inspectors will review all of the available samples.
+A16.03.01 During the first annual team inspection (i.e. the implementing document inspection), the inspectors will review CAP implementing documents in accordance with Section A16.04.01 of this appendix.
+During subsequent annual inspections, the inspectors will review the licensee’s implementation of its CAP by inspecting between four and six significant conditions adverse to quality or 10 CFR 50.55(e) reportable events and between four and ten conditions adverse to quality.
+If the minimum number of samples is not available, the inspectors will review all of the available samples.
 Corrective action implementation should also be inspected during SSC inspections.
+Both the implementing document inspection and the first CAP implementation inspection may be performed in the same calendar year if sufficient CAP activity has occurred to perform a CAP effectiveness assessment per IMC 2550, Appendix C, and NPUF Assessment Process.

 69021-A16.04 INSPECTION REQUIREMENTS AND GUIDANCE